LinuxOfLyp/tools/README.md

 # tools
-Common and vendor special tools for “X Project”
+Common and vendor special tools for "X Project"